romitacharya/em-omc/enterprise-manager/em24ai/em-dblm-update-compliance/em-dblm-update-compliance.md

     Click on the numeric value 2.

-    A new slideout will appear.
+    A new slideout will appear, showing recommended patches that are missing from this image.

     ![](images/patch-slideout.png "slideout")